Skip to Content

 As leaders within a broader team of occupational therapists, speech pathologists, physiotherapists, behaviour support practitioners, and habit coaches, developmental educators coordinate discipline-specific supports to navigate each new developmental challenge.

-By understanding every aspect of a young person’s support network and aspirations, developmental educators work directly with people in their homes and communities, serving as guides and partners in developing independence, well-being, and inclusion in everyday life.
+By understanding every aspect of a person’s support network and aspirations, developmental educators work directly with people in their homes and communities, serving as guides and partners in developing independence, well-being, and inclusion in everyday life.

 Who are Developmental Educators?